Biking in Minneapolis

 Maps: A Grand Rounds map is available at the Longfellow House in Minnehaha Park and at rec centers and refectories along the route.
 There are also maps on kiosks all along the route.

-Richard Fred Arey's handy "Twin Cities Bicycling" ($16.95, Minnesota Outdoors Press) contains a detailed, full-page map for the Grand Rounds and each of the many other rides.
+Richard Fred Arey's handy "Twin Cities Bicycling" ($16.95, Minnesota Outdoors Press) contains a detailed, full-page map for the Grand Rounds and many other rides.
 It's available in bookstores.

 © Beth Gauper

-White and Boom on the riverfront, with music and fireworks.
-July 20, Aquatennial fireworks show.
+2017 events: May 19-21, Art-A-Whirl studio and gallery tour along Marshall Street and nearby in Northeast Minneapolis.
+June 16-18, Stone Arch Bridge Festival.
+July 4, Minneapolis Red White and Boom on the riverfront, with music and fireworks.
+July 22, Aquatennial fireworks show.
 Aug.
-9-11, Twin Cities Polish Festival at St. Anthony Main.
+11-13, Twin Cities Polish Festival at St. Anthony Main.

 Minneapolis Parks also sponsors frequent concerts in Minnehaha Park and a few at Father Hennepin Bluffs Park on the east end of the Stone Arch Bridge.